 Introduction | Packing the Heritage 100P for a Walk | Packing the Heritage P130 for a Walk | A First Test: Walking with the Heritage 100P on the Heiligenstein | Packing the Heritage 100P for the Bicycle | Conclusions

-Addition 2: Meanwhile, I purchased a Sky-Watcher Skymax-127 OTA (Maksutov-Cassegrain).
-The weight of the tube is close about 3.5 kg, plus base and accessories.
-I did not yet check, whether this is still doable with a backpack...
+Addition 1: In November 2017, I purchased a Sky-Watcher Skymax-127 OTA (Maksutov-Cassegrain).
+The weight of the tube is close about 3.5 kg, plus accessories.
+I did not yet check, whether this is still doable with a backpack.
+I would also have to add the Sky-Watcher AZ Pronto Mount.

 I had this idea on my way to the supermarket, where I typically use a caddy to transport my purchases.
 Sometimes, I also take a backpack with me, if I am going to buy a lot.
 So I wondered if it would be possible to disassemble my small telescopes and transport them in a caddy and a backpack.
 On our terrace, the view is very limited, but on the Heiligenstein vineyard I would be able to enjoy an all-round view.